 However, one of the main benefits of a proactive retention effort is that you and your team will spend less time and energy with customers who are frustrated because you'll be able to catch potential issues as they arise - not after the frustration has festered past the point of no return.

 Learn about the other benefits of a proactive retention strategy: Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 Symptom #5 - You don't know your clients

 Are you able to open a customer file at random and give a summary of the customer?

 Who are the members of their household?

 What policies do they have and when do they expire?

-How can you provide appropriate support and recommendations for your clients if you don’t know them and the service you provide?
+How can you provide appropriate support and recommendations for your clients if you don’t know them?

-That’s where lasting value is added and how you can differentiate yourself from lower priced competitors.
+Knowing your clients adds lasting value and is a way you can differentiate yourself from lower-priced competitors.